iLCSoft/ilcsoftDoc/README.md

 `echo $MARLIN_DLL`

-A summary for Marlin processor.

-And some link to differet processor should be added...
+The processors that relate to ILDAnalysis can be found [here](https://github.com/YancyW/ILDDoc)

 ### How to create a new Marlin processor